 Is There A Daily Conservation Fee?

-Yes.
-If you’ve chosen a camp within the park, your fees will vary from year to year, season to season.
 If you’re only visiting for the day, you can expect to pay an entrance fee of around $80 NAD ($5.37 USD) plus $10 NAD ($0.67 USD) for your vehicle as well.

-Where Can I Get Groceries, Snacks Etc?
+Where Can I Get Groceries, Snacks, etc.?

-The campsites are equipped with just about everything you’ll need, from restaurants to shops and bars.
-You can get everything you need around any of the six major campsites.
+The campsites are equipped with everything you’ll need, from restaurants to shops and bars.

 Availability To Fuel

-For peace of mind, it is advisable to refuel before entering the park as well.
-Although, there are some gas stations in and around for your convenience.
+However, there are some gas stations in and around the park for your convenience.
 You can find a gas station in Namutoni as well.

-Final Say On Your Etosha Park Self Drive Guide
+Final Say On Your Etosha Park Self-Drive Guide

-Finding time to explore the Etosha National Park is really a special thing.
 Thanks to the white open salt pan and dry spells, it’s a unique safari.
 It truly is worth the time and effort it takes to plan an amazing day or three out in the plains.

-Remember to pack a few light snacks, grab something warm on your way out and ensure that everything you need is close by.
-Plan your route in the morning after checking for any vital information on animal sightings and prepare for a wonderful adventure with kids in one of the greatest places Namibia has to offer.
+Plan your route in the morning after checking for any vital information on animal sightings, and prepare for a wonderful adventure with kids in one of the greatest places Namibia offers.